 - The Conversation Project

-Although the OIG and other investigations found serious, concerning issues, hospice remains a helpful service for patients at the end of life and their families.
+Although investigations found serious, concerning issues, a well-run hospice can be a blessing for patients at the end of life and for their families.
 Personally, when my teenage son Zach was near the end of his life, the services we received from hospice (and palliative care) were very helpful and appreciated.
-So if you, or a loved, one is near the end of life, I suggest you consider hospice care.
-But do your homework before choosing a provider!